vgaj/proxy/README.md

 This gives you a way to route your browser's internet traffic through an Android phone's mobile data connection.

+If you want to access content that is geo-restricted to a specific country, this is a simple alternative to a commercial VPN — provided you have a trusted contact there with an Android phone.
+Unlike a VPN service, you control both ends of the connection: your contact runs the app on their phone and you connect through it directly, with no third-party servers involved beyond the relay you host yourself.

 ## Components

 - **Proxy Server** — a service that brokers connections between the browser and phone